The Most Affordable Ski Resorts in Utah

 Beaver Mountain

-Nestled close to the southern border of Idaho, north of Logan, Utah, is Beaver Mountain, another incredibly affordable option for budget-bending powder hounds.
+Nestled close to the southern border of Idaho, north of Logan, Utah, Beaver Mountain is another incredibly affordable option for budget-bending powder hounds.
 Online day tickets are available at Beaver Mountain for as low as $70 for a full day and $55 for a half day (with the option to ski in the morning or the afternoon).
-But unlike most Utah resorts, online tickets tend to cost a little more since day tickets are managed manually by this family-owned ski resort; online sales take extra time to process.
-Skiers and riders who can stop by the resort’s office in Logan, Utah, or purchase tickets directly at the mountain ticket office, will save money.
+But unlike most Utah resorts, Beaver Mountain’s online tickets cost a little more since day tickets are managed manually by the family-owned ski resort.
+Online tickets therefore can’t be used on the day they’re purchased.
+Skiers and riders who stop by the resort’s office in Logan, Utah, or purchase tickets directly at the mountain ticket office, will save money.

 »View Beaver Mtn Lodging Options